The Carlton Tower Jumeirah

-The Carlton Tower Jumeirah is a 17-story, 186 room 88 suite luxury hotel in London, England.
+The Carlton Tower Jumeirah is a 17-storey, 186-room and 88-suite luxury hotel in London, England.
 It is managed by the Emirati hotel operator Jumeirah.

 Location

 The hotel is located on Cadogan Place next to Sloane Street and close to Hyde Park, Harrods, Harvey Nichols and central Knightsbridge.
 The closest London Underground station is Knightsbridge tube station.

 The Carlton Tower Jumeirah is in close proximity to Jumeirah's other luxury hotel in London, Jumeirah Lowndes Hotel, in Lowndes Street.

 Amenities

 As of February 2024, there are two restaurants in the hotel: Al Mare, an Italian restaurant overseen by head chef Marco Calenzo; and The Chinoiserie, an all-day dining restaurant.
 Jumeirah Lowndes offers another dining option, The Lowndes Belgravia.

 The top floors of the hotel house The Peak Fitness Club & Spa, a 15,000 square foot health club offering equipment, fitness classes and a 20m swimming pool.
 The Peak Fitness Club & Spa was awarded AA Best UK Spa status in 2023.
 The hotel has two tennis courts.